letoram/durden/README.md

 ### desktop icons / shortcuts
 for float layouts, allow local icons and shortcuts to be added, similarly to how it already works in AWB.

+### configurable decorations
+Define sets of target-actions and icons that are added as buttons in the decoration

+### advanced keyboard - mouse navigation
+Use edge detection on window content and map key inputs to warp cursor between edges and center on continous regions (squares, circles)

 Repository
 =====